geonetwork/core-doc-sources/eng/users/source/quickstartguide/newfeatures/index.rst

 - **Extended Metadata Exchange Format (MEF):** More than one metadata file can be present in a MEF Zip archive.
 This is MEF version 2.
 See :ref:`export`.
 - **Plug in metadata schemas:** You can define your own metadata schema and plug it into GeoNetwork on demand.
 Documentation to help you do this and example plug in schemas can be found in the Developers Manual.
 Some of the most common community plug in schemas can be downloaded from the GeoNetwork source code repository.
 See :ref:`schemas`.
 - **Improved Database Connection Handling and Pooling:** Replacement of the Jeeves based database connection pool with the widely used and more robust Apache Database Connection Pool (DBCP).
 Addition of JNDI or container based database connection support.
 See :ref:`Database_JNDI_configuration`.
 - **Support for the INSPIRE Directive:** Indexing and user interface extensions to support those who need to implement the INSPIRE metadata directive (EU).
+An optional new package in the installer enables GeoNetwork INSPIRE features if selected, avoiding lmanual steps to enable INSPIRE support.
 - **Virtual CSW Endpoints:** Now you can define a custom CSW service that works with a set of metadata records that you define.
 See :ref:`VirtualCSW`.
 - **Configuration Overrides:** Now you can add your own configuration options to GeoNetwork, keep them in one file and maintain them independently from GeoNetwork.
 See :ref:`adv_configuration_overriddes`.
 - **Multilingual Indexing:** If you have to cope with metadata in different languages, GeoNetwork can now index each language and search all across language indexes by translating your search terms.
 See :ref:`multilingual`.